migenius/node-style-guide/Readme.md

    ```
 #### Install plugin

-Install this plugin by using Sublime Text [Package Control][Package Control].
+Install this plugin by using Sublime Text [Package Control](http://wbond.net/sublime_packages/package_control/installation).

 1. Open **"Command Pallet"** <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>p</kbd> (<kbd>Cmd</kbd> + <kbd>Shift</kbd> + <kbd>p</kbd> on OSX)
 2. Select **"Package Control: Install Package"**
 3. Select **ESLint**
 4. Download `.eslintrc` from this repository and use it as your config\_file as described below.
+5.
 #### Configuring ESLint

-[ESLint][ESLint Official] allows you to specify the JavaScript language options you want to support by using `.eslintrc` file,
+[ESLint](http://eslint.org/) allows you to specify the JavaScript language options you want to support by using `.eslintrc` file,
 it will use the first `.eslintrc` file found traversing from the active file in Sublime Text up to your project's root.

 You can configure ESLint options by specify `.eslintrc` file.
-For more information, see the [ESLint docs][ESLint Official Configuration Docs].
+For more information, see the [ESLint docs](http://eslint.org/docs/user-guide/configuring#configuration-file-formats).

 #### Settings